link and inspire for tomorrow (LIFT)

 Nothing is more important to Racine County’s long-term economic prosperity than the development of a workforce with the necessary skills and knowledge required to perform the job.
 That development begins in the classroom and in neighborhoods.
 Our community schools are a joint effort between United Way of Racine County and Racine Unified School District, driven by the generous support of community members and local businesses.
 Together, we can prepare children for success in education and life by providing the resources and support they need.

-For more information on LIFT, please contact Jamie Racine, Community Schools Manager, at 262-456-6467.
+For more information on LIFT, please contact Jamie Racine, community schools manager, at 262-456-6467.